World imports

 get-random-u64: func

-Return a cryptographically-secure random or pseudo-random u64
+Return a cryptographically-secure random or pseudo-random u64 value.

-This function returns the same type of data as get-random-bytes
+This function returns the same type of data as get-random-bytes,

-represented as a u64
+represented as a u64.

 Return values